Juneseogi/juneseogi.github.io/_pages/Miscellaneous.md

 ## Lab Study Materials

-Paper summaries prepared for the research of the Mathematical Data Science Lab.
+Paper summaries prepared as part of research activities in the Mathematical Data Science Lab.

 ### Lab Intro